porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button-pure/button-pure.code.md

 ## Introduction
 The `<p-button-pure>` component is essential to perform events for interactions.

-It can be used with or without a label but it's recommend to keep the label visible for better accessibility whenever possible.
-When used without a label, then it's best practice to provide a descriptive label text for screen readers.
+It can be used with or without a label.
+When hiding the label make sure to provide a descriptive label text for screen readers.

 ## Basic example